Monitoring and evaluation: staying on target

 “I have been struck again and again by how important measurement is to improving the human condition.” –Bill Gates

 As a target-driven organisation, we need to know the impact of our investments: what difference have we made to the lives of our clients and their families?
 In order to find out, we track key indicators across the entire Hand in Hand network.
-Each month we monitor outputs – people trained, businesses started, jobs created – as well as inputs, such as the number of active self-help groups and amount of micro-credit extended and repaid.
+Each month we monitor outputs – people trained, businesses started, jobs created – as well as inputs, such as the number of active Self-Help Groups and amount of micro-credit extended and repaid.

 Increasingly, however, traditional methods of monitoring and evaluation simply don’t cut it.
-As aid budgets tighten around the world, institutional donors – who make up just less than half of our funding – are rightly asking not just for results but for evidence that we are efficient and cost effective in the programs they’ve paid for.
+As aid budgets tighten around the world, institutional donors – who make up just less than half of our funding – are rightly asking not just for results but for evidence that we are efficient and cost effective in the programmes they’ve paid for.
 That’s why we’ve engaged specialist consultant ITAD to help us develop an overall framework that will produce consistent, independently verified evidence of results and impact.

 The story so far: